Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Depending on what your business does and where it is located, various business licenses and permits will likely be needed.
 Some common registrations include:

-• Business license: There isn’t a general statewide business license in Florida, but some cities require businesses to obtain licensing before they can start.
+• Business license: There isn’t a general statewide business license in Florida, but some cities require licensing before starting.

 • Professional license: Certain services in Florida require state licensing, such as barbershops, accountants, salons, and others.